CPTien/Weather-App/README.md

 ---

+## Hurdles
+- Was having trouble rendering the weather API info, was able to solved the issue by console logging everything :)

+---

+## Wins
+- Have better understanding on the MERN stack, especially on REACT.
+- Getting better at CSS

+---

 ## Future Add-Ons
 - Add forecast weather data by implementing another API
 - New home page showing 5 cities weather